128technology/docs/docs/config_command_guide.md

 | name | description |
 | ---- | ----------- |
 | enumeration | The value to set for this field |

+#### Description

+Default: paths-as-next-hop

+##### enumeration

+A value from a set of predefined names.

+Options:
+paths-as-next-hop         Generate paths on a node as next-hops paths-as-service-route    Generate paths on a node as service-route

 ## `configure authority metrics-profile`